 b) Set achievable goals for your property and lifestyle;

 c) Grasp conservation-minded principles and acknowledge the importance of conserving our precious natural resources for future generations.

 This 64-page guide is so thorough and diverse that even those who think they know everything about living in the high country are bound to learn something new.

 For a printed copy of this book, email email@example.com

-If you have visited this page before please “refresh” the selected PDF below by pressing F5 on Windows or Command + (Shift or Option) + R on a Mac.
+If you have visited this page before, after opening any of the links below, please “refresh” the selected PDF by pressing F5 on Windows or Command + (Shift or Option) + R on a Mac.
 This will allow you to see any updated revisions that have been made since you last opened the document.

 Table of Contents